Causes include severe atherosclerosis, inflammation of blood vessels, blood clots, and sometimes procedures that involve the abdominal aorta.

 Sudden back pain with pain radiating from the affected area is followed by muscle weakness and inability to feel heat, cold, or pain in the affected areas and sometimes paralysis.

-Magnetic resonance imaging or computed tomography myelography is usually done.
+Magnetic resonance imaging or myelography with computed tomography is usually done.

 Treatment focuses on correcting the cause if possible or relieving symptoms.